1958 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The standard proof nickel provides an entry-level point while maintaining a value greater than face value in the top grades.
+The standard proof nickel provides an entry-level point while maintaining value greater than face value even in mid-grades.

 Date Platform Price Grade